atifaziz/CSharpMinifier/README.md

 CSharpMinifier provides offset, line and column information about all lexical tokens it recognizes.

-The scanner/parser is hand-written and does not use Roslyn so it is extremely lightweight in use and processing.
-It is implemented as a simple state machine and makes practically no heap allocations.
+The scanner/parser is hand-written.
+It does not use Roslyn so it is extremely lightweight to use and in processing.
+It is implemented as a simple state machine and practically makes no heap allocations.

 While CSharpMinifier does detect some syntactic errors, like unterminated strings and comments, and reports them through raised exceptions, there should